Achievable logoAchievable logo

 Microbiological stability of drugs

-Microbial contamination can occur from the presence of water in the drug or contamination of natural polymers used in drug manufacturing.
-Contamination may originate in raw materials, manufacturing instruments, storage containers, and personnel.
+Contamination may originate from raw materials, manufacturing instruments, storage containers, or personnel.
 Common contaminants include molds, micrococci, Pseudomonas, and E. coli.

 Drug stability and Insulin